kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

 <div class="text-center">

   <p>
-  The Dirty Works Jazz Band is led by Kyle Finley.
-We play straight ahead classic jazz.
-The days of Riverside, Impulse, & Blue Note are where we're at... ya feel me?
+  The Dirty Works Jazz Band & Jams are led by upright bassist Kyle Finley.
+The group plays straight ahead classic jazz.
+This means tunes from the days of Riverside, Impulse, & Blue Note is where it's at... ya feel me?

-  We play gigs and we run jams.
-The first Dirty Works Jam started up in March 2023 at the Lucky Horseshoe and since then added more jams around SF.
-The group includes an ongoing mix of Bay Area players.
-We have some standing members and a rolling cast of characters to keep the group fresh & size up or down to the gig.
-We play private events and parties as well.
+  The group plays gigs as varioius configurations and runs several jams around San Francisco.
+The first Dirty Works Jazz Jam started in March 2023 at the Lucky Horseshoe.
+There are some standing members of the group plus a rolling cast of Bay Area players to keep the group fresh & size up or down for the gig.
+The group also plays private events and parties.
   </p>
   <p>
   Contact <a href="mailto:Kyle@KyleFinley.net">Kyle Finley</a> for booking info.